Albuca Spiralis [AL-buh-Kuh, Spir-AH-liss] is one of the most unusual plants as it looks like spiral grass.

 Flowering and Fragrance

-Albuca Spiralis ‘frizzle sizzle’ has flower spikes at the center bearing green flowers, sometimes yellow flowers, on individual flower stalks.
+Albuca Spiralis ‘frizzle sizzle’ has flower stalks at the center bearing green flowers, sometimes yellow flowers, on individual flower stalks.

 After flowering, this plant enters dormancy for the summer season.

 Light & Temperature

 Corkscrew Albuca prefers the full sun but also grows well in partial sun.

 This plant is not frost hardy, and cold temperature might damage its bulb.

 The minimum temperature required by this plant is 60° degrees Fahrenheit (15° C).

 The curling leaf tips of these succulents are dependent on the conditions of the weather.

-Dry and cold conditions encourage curly leaves, but the tips of the leaves stay straight and erect during warm conditions.
+Dry and cold conditions encourage tightly curled leaves, but the tips of the leaves stay straight and erect during warm conditions.

 The hardiness zone of this plant is 8 – 10.

 Albuca Frizzle Sizzle Watering and Feeding

 This plant requires consistent watering when planting, but once it is established, switch to light watering.
 Excess moisture will lead to bulb rot.

 The bulbs must be annually fertilized during the early spring season using an all-purpose fertilizer.